In Los Angeles, the sight of homelessness is all too common.

 Bringing knowledge to the streets

-Seven days a week, a truck rumbles off UCLA’s campus and into the streets of Hollywood and Santa Monica.
-The truck belongs to the Mobile Clinic Project at UCLA, a program staffed by medical, law and public-health student volunteers.
-The students work together to run outreach and fund-raising and provide free primary care and legal services for the homeless.
+A truck rumbles off UCLA’s campus and into the streets of Hollywood and Santa Monica.
+The truck belongs to the Mobile Clinic Project at UCLA, a program staffed by medical and public-health student volunteers.
+The students work together to run outreach and fund-raising and provide free primary care for the homeless.

 For the volunteers, the Mobile Clinic offers a valuable opportunity for hands-on training and experience.
 For the patients and clients in the community, the knowledge and services provided by the Mobile Clinic are invaluable.